- Repository.walk(oid: Oid | None, sort_mode: int = GIT_SORT_NONE) Walker

-Generator that traverses the history starting from the given commit.
+Start traversing the history from the given commit.
 The following types of sorting could be used to control traversing direction:

 GIT_SORT_NONE.
 Sort the output with the same default method from git: reverse chronological order.
 This is the default sorting for new walkers.